-- (1) is being examined by a director;
+- (1) is being examined by a field office;

 - (2) is being considered by an area office;

 - (3) is pending in litigation in a case involving the taxpayer or a related taxpayer;

-(4) has been examined by a director or considered by an area office and the statutory period of limitations on assessment or on filing a claim for refund or credit of tax has not expired; or

-(5) has been examined by a director or considered by an area office and a closing agreement covering the issue or liability has not been entered into by a director or by an area office.
+- (4) has been examined by a field office or considered by an area office and the statutory period of limitations on assessment or on filing a claim for refund or credit of tax has not expired; or - (5) has been examined by a field office or considered by an area office and a closing agreement covering the issue or liability has not been entered into by a field office or by an area office.

-If a return involving an issue for a particular year is filed while a request for a letter ruling on that issue is pending, the national office will issue the letter ruling unless it is notified by the taxpayer or otherwise learns that an examination of that issue or an examination of the identical issue on an earlier year's return has been started by a director.
+If a return involving an issue for a particular year is filed while a request for a letter ruling on that issue is pending, the national office will issue the letter ruling unless it is notified by the taxpayer or otherwise learns that an examination of that issue or an examination of the identical issue on an earlier year's return has been started by a field office.
 See section 8.04 of this revenue procedure.
-However, even if an examination has begun, the national office ordinarily will issue the letter ruling if the director agrees, by memorandum, to the issuance of the letter ruling.
+Even if an examination has begun, the national office ordinarily will issue the letter ruling if the director agrees, by memorandum, to the issuance of the letter ruling.